alpiepho/3d-force-graph/example/rack-nodes/README.md

 }
 ```

+## QCS Files

+From a brief demo of a QCS configuration tool (internal only tool).

+- topology_template1.dot
+- system_definition1.yml
+- online compiler of .dot file: https://dreampuf.github.io/GraphvizOnline

 ## Future Ideas

 There are number of "configuration" files that we could use as input for generating the node/links here instead of hardcoding